 We have previously warned about ignoring a request for admissions.
 You can ignore any other form of discovery your opponent sends you, but any admissions you don’t deny or object to are automatically deemed admitted.
 That’s what happened to Klenert.
 We’ve also talked about the need for evidence in dealing with summary judgment motions.
 Klenert responded to the club’s motion for summary judgment without evincing any facts contradicting the club’s allegations.
 He failed to dispute the club’s claims with anything other than legal conclusions.

-But Klenert appealed the court’s summary judgment against him on the basis that he didn’t know the law.
+But Klenert appealed the court’s summary judgment against him on the basis that he didn’t know the law, legal malpractice.
 He (or rather his new lawyer) argued on appeal that he should’ve been given another shot at opposing summary judgment after he hired a lawyer.
 The appeals court agreed, explaining that had his new lawyer replaced an incompetent or negligent lawyer, he would’ve gotten that extra shot:

 To be sure, we do not mean to suggest a self-represented party is entitled to a second chance in all instances — far from it.
 We merely hold that a pro se litigant is entitled to nothing less than that to which a litigant is entitled when represented by a negligent attorney.